norcalbiostat/MATH456/hw/lj-entries.md

 If you did not attend class that day, just say so.
 Don't try to make up an entry.

-* HW 00: How does the material you’ve heard thus far connect or conflict with your prior knowledge, beliefs, or values?
+* How does the material you’ve heard thus far connect or conflict with your prior knowledge, beliefs, or values?

 <!---
 * Mind map on data preparation - How did you choose what to write?
 How did you start?
 * QFT 02/03 - Variable Selection
+    - Review the class-wide responses and comment on similarities and differences between your group and other groups top 3.
+    - Think about the work that you have done, what you have learned and its value.
+    - What is the value of learning to ask your own questions?
+    - How can you use what you learned?

 * QFT 02/10 - What to do with non-continuous outcome data?
 * 2/14 - In class logistic regression recap